x

 Vincenzo Senatore is to date the only Italian lawyer registered in the List of Professionals of the Italian Embassy in Tokyo and the Italian General Consulate in Osaka and heads Giambrone's Japanese Desk in Italy and the firm's offices both in Tokyo and Osaka, through the Strategic Alliances with Kikkawa Law Offices and Meilin International Law Firm

-Vincenzo regularly represents large and medium size Italian and Japanese enterprises in operations in both countries as well as private clients and entrepreneurs doing business with Japanese companies.
+Vincenzo regularly represents large and medium-sized Italian and Japanese enterprises in operations in both countries as well as private clients and entrepreneurs doing business with Japanese companies.
 His expertise includes a range of cross-border transactions, including M&A, joint ventures, opening branches and subsidiaries, and setting up companies in foreign countries, assisting clients to meet their outcomes.

-If you need advice and assistance with any aspect of grooming please click here
+If you need advice and assistance with any aspect of grooming please click here.